 As they breathe oxygen, minnows excrete ammonia.

 If you don’t clean the tank regularly, the ammonia levels will build up, becoming toxic for the fish.
 However, you can decrease the chances of excess ammonia between cleanings by using Ammo-Lock, a natural ammonia detoxifier.

 While most minnows are peaceful creatures, some get a little exuberant in a tank.

 Every once in a while, you’ll come across a minnow that likes jumping into the air.
 In the wild, this wouldn’t be a bad thing.
 But in a tank, a jumping minnow could end up outside the tank and die.

 The simple solution for a jumping minnow (and if you have cats, children, or other creatures curious about the fish tank) is to fit the tank with a screened top.
 A screen or lid will prevent fish from hopping out of the tank and outside forces from getting in.

 However, it’s essential to have some fresh air, so make sure you buy a lid with some kind of screen.

-Type of Food to Feed Your Minnows
+Feed Your Minnows